 The Beatles were ground-breaking in every sense.
 They were technically creative, inventing techniques and sounds in the studio that are used today and moved the industry on, with the help of George Martin, Ken Scott, and many other creative minds and engineers in the Parlaphone studios, and later in Abbey Rd.

 They bought many aspects of the sixties into the foreground.
 As is well documented, many of the songs were soaked in drug-references.
-Including the popular misconception that Lucy in the Sky with Diamonds was about LSD.
+Examples include the popular misconception that Lucy in the Sky with Diamonds was about LSD.
 It would have been believable but John Lennon denied it.
 Many did not believe him.
 You cannot question a man who openly wrote a song about his struggles with heroin addiction, even releasing it into the charts.
 So if he says he did not mean LSD I think we have to give him the benefit of the doubt.
-Clearly if he was happy to write about heroin, why would he have shied away from admitting a song about the far-less demonized substance that had only just been made illegal?

 The songs are about sex and hard drugs.
 I will leave out Cold Turkey as that is too literal.
 Also, it is very admirable that he could be that honest.
 This list is the hidden, or not-so-obvious ones.

 Today it is not just drugs though.
 We are talking about the times that John, Paul, George, and Ringo sang about sex.
 The times they (ahem) inserted a reference or two to the cheekiest of cheeky acts.
 The battles with the censors, the establishments frowning, and the why's and wherefore's of the cases in question, and how they were much more daring then than they would be today.
 There is little controversy in Nicki Minaj or Cardi B making erotic insinuations.
 That has been done a million times before and they are just running with the baton passed down and diluted in its irreverence since the heady days of post-war prudes and frigid fuddy-duddies from the fifties.